Tage Erlander: Family and living situation

 He met his future wife Aina Andersson while they were both students at Lund University.
 They married in 1930.
 Their marriage has been described as "deeply harmonious" and "full of mutual trust", and Erlander's family life as "remarkably happy".
 Their son Sven was a mathematician who published much of the content of his father's diaries from 2001 on.
 Erlander's mother, Alma, died in 1961, at age 92, during her son's premiership.

 Through one Erlander's Finnish ancestors, Simon Larsson (née Kauttoinen) (c.1605-1696), he is a distant relative of Stefan Löfven, the Social Democratic Prime Minister of Sweden from 2014 to 2021.

 Carl August Wicander gave Harpsund to the Swedish government as a country retreat for prime ministers in 1953.
 Erlander starting using it as a vacation home that year, and all prime ministers since have continued this practice.
 Erlander and his wife often spent Christmases, Easters, weekends, and summers at vacationing at Harpsund.
 For most of his career, the Erlander family lived in an apartment in Bromma, Stockholm, until the summer of 1964, when they moved to an apartment in a high-rise complex in Stockholm's Gamla stan (Old Town) district.
 Earlier in his career, Erlander traveled via subway to and from work rather than use a car, although eventually he and Aina bought one.
 After getting the car, Aina would usually drive him to work, as he did not have a driver's license, dropping him off and then driving to the school where she worked.
 When Aina was unable to take him, neighbors in Bromma usually offered him rides.
 Erlander did not have an official car to travel in, and visiting foreign heads of state were often surprised to see that he usually arrived at events alone.

-Personality, interests, & habits
+Personality, interests, and habits

 Erlander was known to be a dedicated diarist, often writing daily entries, with his diaries serving as key sources for his memoirs.
 Erlander wrote on a variety of subjects, and initially wrote to help him remember things related to his work, such as occurrences, arguments, and decisions, going into greater detail on matters he thought were controversial.
 He also wrote about matters including his family, his health at the time, plays he saw and books he read, and his impressions of other people.
 Erlander would later frequently note that his diaries contained many exaggerations.

 I have never met anyone else who was so completely unspoiled by power.
 It has easily happened that power corrupts, you try to gain advantages, but Tage taught me that you should instead be humble and grateful that you are given the power to do things.